CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-2/mine/mine_2.md

 There seems to be a collection of old mineshafts, going off from the main tunnel.
 Rumour has it that these have unexplored deposits of iron.

-Unfortunately, though, it's too dark to what is at the end of the shafts.
+Unfortunately, though, it's too dark to see what is at the end of the shafts.
 Perhaps you should guide your agent down the shafts to check if there is iron?

 ## Programming your agent